The renovated Norse ruins at Qassiarsuk in South Greenland, by Stacy William Head

 Traditions and culture

-• How to immerse into Greenlandic culture?
+• How can I experience Greenlandic culture?

 • What is a kaffemik?